lostanlen/ismir2016/spec.md

 4. Expand third dimension according to number of channels (link to ConvNet) ?

 D. *Evaluation*
-1. Write class-based accuracy measure
+1. [DONE] Write class-based accuracy measure
 2. Integrate the pipeline into a function so that the whole experiment can be ran in one step.
 3. Measure class imbalance.
 How many decision windows per class ?